zonca/zonca.dev/posts/2014-06-05-career_as_a_computational_scientist.md

 ---
+aliases:
+- /2014/06/career_as_a_computational_scientist
+categories:
+- career
+- hpc
+date: 2014-06-05 14:00
 layout: post
+slug: career-as-a-computational-scientist
 title: Thoughts on a career as a computational scientist
-date: 2014-06-05 14:00
-categories: [career, hpc]
-slug: career-as-a-computational-scientist

 ---

 Recently I've been asked what are the prospects of a wannabe computational scientist,